 John supplied me with several scans taken from the various volumes, I selected the most abstract of those and posted above, really beautiful pen and ink work… here then are John’s notes:

-“Gekiga is Japanese for ‘dramatic pictures’ and was a movement that seeked to address the growing (literally) audience in Japan for adult manga.
-Apart from having adult themes Gekiga is also defined by it’s narrative style which draws heavily on film.
-For example a Gekiga manga may well have no text for many frames or images, using pictures to create pace and atmosphere rather then to support the text needed for the characters to tell the story.
-Tezuki’s 12 volume work ‘Hi No Tori’ or ‘Phoenix’ was very dear to his heart and a hugely ambitious project:
+“Gekiga is Japanese for ‘dramatic pictures’ and was a movement that sought to address the growing (literally) audience in Japan for adult manga.
+Apart from having adult themes, Gekiga is also defined by its narrative style which draws heavily on film.
+For example, a Gekiga manga may well have no text for many frames or images, using pictures to create pace and atmosphere rather than to support the text needed for the characters to tell the story.
+Tezuka’s 12 volume work ‘Hi No Tori’ or ‘Phoenix’ was very dear to his heart and a hugely ambitious project:

 Top: Front Cover Art

 2nd Top: Taken from Phoenix Volume 4: Karma

 3rd Top: Taken from Phoenix Volume 5: Resurrection

 4th Top: ‘Phoenix – Resurrection Volume 5’ (it’s the last panel of the book)